-One of the important sources of observation data: sounding profiles is useful in the understanding of the atmosphere's vertical structure.
-The pre-storm sounding data (0Z 26 July), and sounding data during the storm (12Z 26 July), were available for analysis over Mumbai (Fig. 7).
+One of the important sources of observation data, sounding profiles, are useful in understanding the atmosphere's vertical structure.
+The prestorm sounding data (0Z 26 July), and sounding data during the storm (12Z 26 July), were available for analysis over Mumbai (Fig. 7).

-At 0Z 26 July 2005 (Fig. 7a) from ground surface to 3000 m, the air temperature decreased with height, and air temperature in the TEB run generally matched the observation, although the control results were within 1 K. Similar results were obtained for virtual potential temperature from the ground surface to 500 m.
-The TEB results were generally closer to observation, being about 1 K higher than the observation, and the control run result was slightly lower.
+At 00Z 26 July 2005 (Fig. 7a) from ground surface to 3000 m, the air temperature decreased with height, and air temperature in the TEB run generally matched observations, although the control results were within 1 K. Similar results were obtained for virtual potential temperature from the ground surface to 500 m.
+The TEB results were generally closer to observations, being about 1 K higher than the observations, and the control run result was slightly lower.
 From 1000-3000 m, the TEB results more closely matched the observations, with the control results being about 1 K higher than the observations.
 Relative humidity from the observations showed a decrease from 600 to 3000 m height.
 The TEB results captured this trend, but the control run showed a saturated condition at about 600 m.
 For wind speed, sounding data showed stronger values at about 1000 m.
 This structure was simulated well by the TEB run, but at 900 m height the maximum winds were underestimated.
 In the control run, the wind profile did not show a jet and reached a maximum speed at a height of about 2000 m.
 Thus overall, the TEB run appears to be superior than the control in simulating a vertical structure that is closer to the observations.